New Mexico Geological Society Annual Spring Meeting

 Call For Abstracts (PDF version)

-Abstracts related to the special theme session (see below), or to the geology of New Mexico and adjacent states (including Mexico), are invited for posters or oral presentations.
+Abstracts related to the special theme session (see below), or to the geology of New Mexico and adjacent areas, are invited for posters or oral presentations.
 Abstracts on non-regional topics of interest will also be considered.
 Abstracts should be submitted online or may be accepted in other formats in special cases (contact the Program Chair for details).
 Please view the help page for formatting guidelines.

 In addition to the traditional geoscience technical sessions, the committee is inviting abstracts on topics related to risk management in the geosciences.
 These topic areas include: